a2council/a2council.vote/content/authors/admin/_index.md

 #email: ""
 ---

 The Ann Arbor City Council Voting Charts Project is a community-maintained source for voting history for the [Ann Arbor City Council](https://www.a2gov.org/departments/city-council/pages/home.aspx).
 It is not affiliated with the City of Ann Arbor, nor is it endorsed by any particular member of City Council.
+For now, it is maintained by [Brandon Dimcheff](https://brandon.dimcheff.com), but the [source](https://github.com/bdimcheff/a2council.vote) is available on GitHub and anyone may contribute.